wultra/wultra-docs/docs/tutorials/Manual-Signature-Verification/Readme.md

 2. Extract all important elements from the HTTP request.
 3. Transform these elements precisely (bit-by-bit) to an appropriate format.
 4. Call the PowerAuth Server method that verifies the signature and returns additional results of the verification, mainly the user ID.
-5. Use the signature verification result to follow-up with your own business logic.
+5. Use the signature verification result to follow up with your own business logic.

 ## Parsing the Signature Header